Cloud Penetration Testing for AWS, Azure & GCP

 How long does a cloud pentest take and what does it cost?

-A single-scope cloud pentest at Cybersecify takes 7 calendar days under the Startup Pentest plan at INR 74,999 and covers one cloud environment (AWS account, Azure subscription, or GCP project).
-A two-scope engagement (typically cloud plus web app or cloud plus API) takes 10 calendar days under the Growth Pentest plan at INR 1,79,999 and includes SOC 2 + ISO 27001 audit-prep evidence with control mapping per finding.
+A single-scope cloud pentest at Cybersecify takes 5 business days under the Startup Pentest plan at INR 74,999 and covers one cloud environment (AWS account, Azure subscription, or GCP project).
+A two-scope engagement (typically cloud plus web app or cloud plus API) takes 10 business days under the Growth Pentest plan at INR 1,79,999 and includes SOC 2 + ISO 27001 audit-prep evidence with control mapping per finding.
 Multi-account, multi-cloud, or large estate (50+ services, multiple production environments) goes beyond standard scope and requires scoped proposal.
-All cloud pentests include 1 free retest within 30 days of report delivery.
+All cloud pentests include 1 free retest within one month of report delivery.

-Is your cloud pentest report audit-acceptable for SOC 2 and ISO 27001?
+Is your cloud pentest report built for SOC 2 and ISO 27001 audit prep?

 How is a cloud pentest different from a cloud configuration audit (CSPM)?